marcolomele/vectorization-ICD11/README.md

 Team members should establish regular communication channels and meeting schedules.
 All code and documentation should be maintained in a shared GitHub repository to facilitate collaboration and version control.

-For questions about the Open Doctor project or technical guidance, contact SG.
+For questions about the Open Doctor project or technical guidance, contact SEBK4C.

 ---